Kimpthorne History, Family Crest & Coats of Arms

 "At Widcombe, [Devon] here was born, in 1620, Admiral Sir John Kempthorne, who first showed his mettle by engaging in the frigate Mary Rose a squadron of seven Turkish men-of-war, and sinking or capturing the whole.
 He was made Admiral for his distinguished services in 1665, under the Duke of York, and took part in several engagements with the Dutch, as well as that at Solebay.
 Subsequently one of the Commissioners of the Navy, he died at Portsmouth in 1679. "

 Early History of the Kimpthorne family

-Another 325 words (23 lines of text) covering the years 1500, 1585, 1602, 1620 and 1679 are included under the topic Early Kimpthorne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kimpthorne research.
+Another 163 words (12 lines of text) covering the years 1500, 1585, 1602, 1620 and 1679 are included under the topic Early Kimpthorne History in all our PDF Extended History products and printed products wherever possible.